Server address: fs.finearts.utah.edu

 Course Description: This is an introductory course in video art.
 A hands on approach to the fundamentals of videography, from an artist perspective, exploring a wide range of creative and technical possibilities of the digital video camera and non-linear editing.
 We will use Macintosh computers in this class.

 Prerequisites: None.
-Experience with Mac Os X and Adobe Photoshop is helpful.
+Experience with Mac OS X, Quicktime 7 Pro, Final Cut, and Adobe Photoshop is helpful.

 Textbook: There is no text for this class, but since we will be using Final Cut Express (and sometimes Final Cut Pro) you will find the Final Cut Owners manuals useful (which you can get a pdf copy of from the application- I'll show you).
-Also on reserve, or at he MultiMedia Center Reference Desk, and on-line at the Marriott Library are: Visual Quick Pro Guide: Final Cut Pro 7 on line at: http://proquest.safaribooksonline.com/9780321684424(or Final Cut Express 4) on line at: http://proquest.safaribooksonline.com/9780321572905.
+Also on reserve, or at he MultiMedia Center Reference Desk, and on-line at the Marriott Library are: Visual Quick Pro Guide: Final Cut Pro 7 on line at: http://proquest.safaribooksonline.com/9780321684424(or Final Cut Express 4 is no longer on line but there is a single copy of this book on reserve in the Mariott library that you can check out for 6hrs at a time.
 They may be useful to you.
 You may buy one, but you probably won't need it that much.